Dear SaaStr: What Percentage of Shares Should Be Set Aside for Employee Equity?

 What do I mean?
 I just want to tease this out because Internet Advice is so confusing here.

 You need equity for your employees.
-At least in my limited experience, the amounts are often the most “generous” in U.S. based companies.
-Most Silicon Valley-based, traditionally structured start-ups set aside 20% of their cap table in the beginning for employees, and then “refresh” that after each venture round for future hires, so that there is always at least 10% or more ungranted in the pool.
+At least in my limited experience, the amounts are often the most “generous” in U.S.-based companies.
+Most Silicon Valley-based, traditionally structured start-ups set aside 10%-20% of their cap table in the beginning for employees, and then “refresh” that after each venture round for future hires, so that there is usually at least 10% or more ungranted in the pool.

 That typically will also last you at least until the next venture round, if there is one.